GabrielRavier/arcade-interface/README.md

 }
 ```

-We also made the decision of having the game modules only ever be able to interact with the ICore interface, such as to prevent any misuse of the IDisplayModule interface.
-The ICore interface exposes most of IDisplayModule, save for a few functions which cannot be exposed safely (or are redundant).
-If you want to understand why this decision was made, see such functions as IDisplayModule::loadTexture, which was the motivating example for this deicison.
+We also made the decision of having the game modules only ever be able to interact with the `ICore` interface, such as to prevent any misuse of the `IDisplayModule` interface.
+The `ICore` interface exposes much of the same interface as `IDisplayModule` (with a few other additions), save for a few functions which cannot be exposed safely (or are redundant).
+If you want to understand why this decision was made, see such functions as `IDisplayModule::loadTexture`, which was the motivating example for this decision.

 ## How to implement this interface

-The core application (i.e. the program that can load dynamic libraries) needs to implement the ICore interface.
+The core application (i.e. the program that loads dynamic libraries and is always present) needs to implement the `ICore` interface.

-Each graphics shared library needs have an implementation of the IDisplayModule interface, and then implement the gEpitechArcadeGetDisplayModuleHandle function, which returns a unique_ptr to such an interface.
+Each graphics shared library needs have an implementation of the `IDisplayModule` interface, and then implement the `gEpitechArcadeGetDisplayModuleHandle` function, which returns a unique_ptr to such an interface.

-Each game shared library needs have an implementation of the IGameModule interface, and then implement the gEpitechArcadeGetGameModuleHandle function, which returns a unique_ptr to such an interface.
+Each game shared library needs have an implementation of the `IGameModule` interface, and then implement the `gEpitechArcadeGetGameModuleHandle` function, which returns an `std::unique_ptr` to such an interface.